Sign up for the

 Since then, Marcus has become known for the documentaries Champs (2014), about boxing greats Mike Tyson, Evander Holyfield, and Bernard Hopkins in and out of the ring, and What We Started (2017), about the history of electronic dance music.
 His latest documentary, The American Meme (2018), about social media influencers and provocateurs like Paris Hilton and Josh Ostrovsky, is now streaming on Netflix.

 Marcus also is venturing into drama as a producer of the films Bull, which premiered at this year’s Cannes Film Festival, and Human Capital, in post-production.
 Based on the novel by Stephen Amidon, it stars Marisa Tomei, Liev Schreiber, and Peter Sarsgaard.

-He recently spoke with The Filmmakers Podcast, sponsored by The Tracking Board, to chat with host Giles Anderson, where he offered these insights about finding your inspiration and earning your subjects’ trust.
-Listen to the entire podcast here.
+He recently spoke with The Filmmakers Podcast, sponsored by The Tracking Board, to chat with host Giles Alderson, where he offered these insights about finding your inspiration and earning your subjects’ trust.
+Listen to the entire podcast below.

 Marcus likes to choose projects that intrigue him in an organic way.
 “So many things have been explored and exhausted … even ones that I’ve done, and I think the idea is, How do you have your unique, original take on it?
 And how are you going to execute it in a way that’s going to throw the audience for a loop and really be fascinating?”